sakurity/securelogin/README.md

 The protocol and the client are completely open source.
 They are free now and they will remain free in the future.
 There is no monetization plan except the one where Sakurity gets more clients for saving the Internet from two-decades long problem.

 It is not even technically possible to start charging money for anything: the protocol works client side, no external servers, no API.
+It's not a promise, it's a fact.

 ### 5. Is it only for websites?
 What if we have a mobile app?

 It supports desktop and native apps as well.
 But due to the fact that custom protocols are not registered in a public repository like domains, provider/client parameters are limited to web origin format.
-You're free to redirect back to your app:// from your web-based `client`
+You're free to pass `sltoken` back to your app:// from your web-based `client` URL.

 ### 6. Can it be trusted?
 What if there's a backdoor?